Provost Robert Groves

 His research has focused on the impact of mode of data collection on responses in sample surveys, the social and political influences on survey participation, the use of adaptive research designs to improve the cost and error properties of statistics, and public concerns about privacy affecting attitudes toward statistical agencies.

 He has authored or co-authored seven books and scores of peer-reviewed articles.
 His 1989 book, Survey Errors and Survey Costs, was named one of the 50 most influential books in survey research by the American Association of Public Opinion Research.
 His book, Nonresponse in Household Interview Surveys, with Mick Couper, received the 2008 AAPOR Book Award.
 His co-authored book, Survey Nonresponse, received the 2011 AAPOR Book Award.
 He served as the Director of the US Census Bureau between 2009-2012.

-Groves serves on several boards and advisory committees including the National Research Council Board of the Division of Behavioral and Social Sciences and Education, Pew Research Center Board, the Population Reference Bureau, the Roper Center for Public Opinion Research, and the Statistics Canada Advisory Committee.
-He is an elected member of the US National Academy of Sciences, of the Institute of Medicine of the US National Academies, of the American Academy of Arts and Sciences, and of the International Statistical Institute.
+Groves serves on several boards and advisory committees including the Committee on National Statistics of the National Academies and Pew Research Center Board.
+He is an elected member of the US National Academy of Sciences, of the National Academy of Medicine, of the American Academy of Arts and Sciences, and of the International Statistical Institute.